-Delivering patient-focused translational research is our major goal, which means seeding start-up studies and fostering a flow of information and innovation back and forth between scientists, clinicians and public health professionals.
-Attracting top medical specialists and collaborating with other leading institutes and industries helps to fast-track the provision of new and better health solutions.
+Delivering patient-focused translational research is our major goal, which means seed funding start-up studies, supporting larger scale research projects whilst fostering a flow of information and innovation back and forth between scientists, clinicians and public health professionals.
+Attracting top health and medical specialists and collaborating with other leading institutes and industries helps to fast-track the provision of new and better health solutions.

 HMRI is led by Director Professor Tom Walley, a highly experienced physician, pharmacologist and administrator with a broad understanding of translational research.
 Through his leadership of the UK’s Health Technology Assessment Program at the National Institute for Health Research (NIHR), the program grew almost sevenfold to become the largest funding stream for clinical research in Britain.